Here are some tips and tricks to make writing and researching easier from the following books:

 a.
 Read to write, which is different from detailed reading.
 Scan for the important parts for your research, then read and take notes only on those.
 (HWJ, pp. 54-7)

 b.
-In order to save time, read an entire book or article before taking notes on it.
+In order to save time, read an entire book chapter or article before taking notes on it.
 Mark the good passages as you read, then return to make more meaningful notes at the end.
 (DDW, p.
 64)

 c.
 Take two kinds of notes: your detailed overall notes and then, in a different place (different paragraph, different field in a citation manager), the "citeable [sic] notes" you can derive from your original notes.
 (DDW pp. 69, 82-83) The purpose of this dual note-taking is to prevent having to return to the original documents to look for material.
 You should have begun summarizing and making sense of the source as you make your notes, building a bridge between your reading and your writing to make the final writing task easier.
 (HWJ, pp. 54-7).